greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Added Ctrl/shift logic to the editor, hard to explain (see help) but hold one of the keys down and draw..
 * Added a color picker in the color dialog.
 * Added shadow & torn edges
+* Added color reduction as an option and auto detection for image with less than 256 color.
+When using reduction this results in smaller files.

 0.8.1 Build 1483